 The low end has been toned down from the SoundSport Free, which can be a positive or negative, depending on your sonic preference.
 However, music lovers will appreciate the punchy bass and nice detail these buds deliver.
 Connectivity is also a highlight with Bluetooth 5.1 at the forefront; pairing is seamless, and wireless range is higher than advertised (est. 40 feet).

 Fitness fanatics looking to use the Sport Earbuds daily will just need to keep their eyes on the battery levels since the buds and charging case do not hold the longest playtimes.

 Read our full Bose Sport Earbuds review.

 The Powerbeats 4 is similar to the more expensive Powerbeats Pro, minus one or two features, different colors, and the true wireless design.
 Does that make it inferior?
 Not at all.
 It still, for instance, makes the most of the H1 processor to give iPhone users terrific wireless performance across the board.
 Connectivity is instant with all major Apple products, and the Beats app makes it easier to pair the earphones with Android devices, too.

 But what really makes the Powerbeats 4 a superior upgrade from the Powerbeats 3 are the sturdier aesthetics and improved sound and call quality.
 The latter is to be expected since Beats uses the same drivers and beamforming mics as the Powerbeats Pro.
-Comfort could be a little better and the wire becomes annoying after a while, but all is forgiven when considering the low price of entry.
+Comfort could be a little better and the wire connecting the two earpieces becomes annoying after a while, but all is forgiven when considering the low price of entry.

 See our full Beats Powerbeats 4 review.(opens in new tab)